 As the recruits advanced to the stage in a single file of perfectly pressed shirts and pants, they waited patiently for their names to be announced.
 As their friends and family cheered for them, you couldn’t help but think of how they all got there.
 Many have been preparing for this moment all their lives, following in a relative’s footprints or just chasing a dream.
 As kids, every one of them played cops and robbers, arresting the bad guys and saving the day.
 They were Batman and Spider-Man, Wonder Woman or Princess Leia.

-It seemed like just yesterday that Michael was up on a different stage, being lauded for achieving the rank of Eagle Scout and talking about a possible career in law enforcement.
+It seemed like just yesterday that my nephew was up on a different stage, being lauded for achieving the rank of Eagle Scout and talking about a possible career in law enforcement.
 Now his dream, along with the dreams of all those recruits, has finally become a reality.
 After all those years of pretending to be superheroes, today they truly are heroes.

 Let’s be careful out there…